Telephone Triage

 - Standards

-Researchers have not yet determined which guidelines work best; however, the Institute of Medicine (2011) has set forth standards for protocols and decision support tools that are grounded in best practices.
+Researchers have not yet determined which clinical practice guidelines work best; however, the Institute of Medicine (2011) has set forth standards for protocols and decision support tools that are grounded in best practices.
+Clinical practice guidelines “optimize patient care that are informed by a systematic review of evidence and an assessment of the benefits and harms of alternative care options” (IOM, 2011, p.
+4).

-Telephone triage guidelines based on the nursing process and related research, with built-in fail-safe systems, offer the best decision-making support for telenurses.
+Telephone triage guidelines based on the nursing process and related research offer decision support for telenurses.
 Along with incorporating training and guidelines, it is helpful to have the ability to record and audit calls for quality assurance and training opportunities.
 Patient confidentiality should be addressed by informing callers of this process.

-Telephone triage services are commonly performed by specially trained, licensed registered nurses.
-Ideally, telenurses should have a minimum of three to five years of decision-making experience at the bedside.
+Telephone triage services are performed by specially trained, licensed registered nurses.
+Ideally, telenurses should have a minimum of three to five years of decision-making experience in direct patient care.

 BASIC QUALIFICATIONS